Laws and Policies

 Money Follows the Person (MFP)

 Money Follows the Person has a long history of supporting the rights of individuals with disabilities to live in the community.
-The program provides funding so that individuals who are living in nursing facilities and institutions wishing to transition to in a home in the community can do so with proper supports.
+The program provides funding so that individuals who are living in nursing facilities and institutions wishing to transition to living in a home in the community can do so with proper supports.

 For more information go to: https://medicaid.publicrep.org/feature/money-follows-the-person/